 If available, participate in regional outreach, events, conferences, and campaigns, including presentations to the general public, schools and partners

-Before September, complete a free online course through Coursera.
+Complete a free online course through Coursera.
 The course is beginner level, 5-6 weeks of study, 2-6 hours/week.
 The course is designed to go at your own pace, so it may be completed sooner.
 Roots & Shoots 101- Compassionate Leadership Through Service Learning with Jane Goodall and Roots & Shoots

 Must be a part-time or full-time undergraduate, graduate, or gap year student age 18-24,